Human–canine bond: Hunting

 Hunting is one of the oldest jobs that dogs have performed alongside humans.
 Cave art dating back to the Neolithic age depicting dogs and humans hunting together has been found.
+In particular, a mural discovered in Saudi Arabia that is more than 9000 years old depicts a domesticated dog being used for hunting.
 Today hunting dogs generally fall into one of three categories; Terriers, gun dogs, and hounds.
 Terriers are smaller dogs which can be used to hunt small animals such as birds and rabbits.
 Gun dogs are mostly used during upland and wetland hunting to retrieve downed game.
 Hounds typically specialize in the chase and utilize a variety of noises to flush out game, used in hunting larger mammals such as deer, coyote, boar, and foxes.

+Guarding

+A guard dog or watchdog is a dog used to watch for and guard people or property against unwanted human or animal intruders.

+Dogs have been used as guardians since ancient times.
+The ancient Romans placed Cave canem mosaics at the entrance of homes to warn visitors and intruders of the presence of dangerous dogs at the property.

+Controlling vermin

+Dogs may be used to hunt vermin.
+A working terrier is a type of terrier dog bred and trained to hunt vermin including a badger, fox, rat and other small mammals.
+This may require the working terrier pursuing the vermin into an underground warren.

+A ratter is any dog used for catching and killing rats and similar vermin.
+Specialized rat-catching breeds are found in many countries.
+A typical ratter is small to medium-sized and has a short and smooth coat, however a wide range of dog breeds and landraces may be used.

 Sledding

 Dog sledding began as a formal sport in North America in 1908, however the practice of using dogs to pull sleds dates back to at least 6000 BC.
 Remnants of sleds and harnesses has been found with canine remains in Siberia which carbon-dated to 7800–8000 years ago.
 A dog musher will need to develop a close bond sometimes with as many as 20 or more dogs in their kennel in order to keep a highly responsive and loyal team.
 The musher will need to cultivate a particularly strong relationship with their lead dog.
 The lead dog will ultimately decide which path the team takes.